-Commonly found cervical cancer is known as Squamous cell carcinoma.
-The origin of this type of cervical cancer is due to the growth of a squamous cell that lies on the surface of the cervix.
+Commonly found cervical cancer is known as squamous cell carcinoma.
+The origin of this type of cervical cancer is due to the abnormal growth of squamous cells that lie on the surface of the cervix.
 This type of cervical cancer contributes up to 80% of all kinds of cervical cancers.
-The development in the branch of sciences has substantially increased the survival rate for most cervical cancer patients.
-There are multiple factors that contribute to death of cervical cancer patients.
-As a study, comprehensive research and early medication is commonly seen as an approach by the doctors.
+The development in oncology has substantially increased the survival rate for most cervical cancer patients.
+With research, doctors are studying the various possible causes of cervical cancer and approaching early medication and treatment.

 What are the types of Cervical Cancer?